 Welcome to the homeland of the Ptolemies!

-A land with ancient roots… A fertile land that preserves the traditions of its rural communities… A resilient area that once identified with power generation, now oriented toward the path of green transition… In the northwestern part of the Kozani Regional Unit, the Municipality of Eordaia awaits you with experiences filled with history, nature, culture, entertainment, and authentic hospitality.
+A land with ancient roots… a fertile land that preserves the traditions of rural communities… a resilient area that once identified by electricity production and now turning toward the path of the green transition… In the northwestern part of the Kozani Regional Unit, the Municipality of Eordaia awaits you with experiences filled with history, nature, culture, entertainment, and authentic hospitality.

 Around the villages: history and picturesque charm